derco0n/CSearch/README.md

 ![CSearch-Screenshot](https://github.com/derco0n/CSearch/blob/master/CSearch_Screenshot.PNG)

 ## How to use it?
-Clone Porject and build on your own
+Clone Project and build on your own

 *Note:
 This software requires [Co0nUtilZ-Library]https://github.com/derco0n/coonutils, which you may link to your projectfolder as project or assembly (.dll-file).*